zowe/docs-site/docs/troubleshoot/cli/cli-use-curl-to-troubleshoot.md

 msgId:   IZUG612E
 msgText: IZUG612E
 ```
-When both responses include a matching error, that may indicate there could be a problem with z/OSMF.
+When both responses include a the same error, that may indicate there could be a problem with z/OSMF.

 If an API call fails with the Zowe CLI command but not cURL, this can mean the problem lies with Zowe CLI.